cast-org/figuration/docs/layout/flexbox.md

 All these things are possible outside flexbox, but typically require extra hacks and workarounds to do right.

+## Opt-in Flexbox Mode

+The opt-in mode is compiled into Figuration's base CSS by default.
+This can be controlled by changing the `$enable-flex-opt` Sass variable.

+To use the opt-in mode, simply add another class to parent element.
+More information and caveats can be found in the documentation for each component, see the [What's Included section](#whats-included) above.

+A quick list of the opt-in classes are:

+- `.row-flex`
+- `.card-deck-flex`
+- `.card-group-flex`

 ## Full Flexbox Mode

 If you're familiar with modifying variables in Sass---or any other CSS preprocessor---you'll be right at home to move into flexbox mode.